What is a misplaced modifier?

 Example 2

 Do you see how spitting out hot lava comes right before friend?
-(Yikes!
-Her mouth must hurt!)
+(Yikes, her mouth must hurt!)
+This sentence is saying the my friend was spitting out hot lava.
 We need to change that.

-There are a number of ways to fix this sentence by rewording it.
+You can also fix the sentence by rewording it.
 Here are two possibilities.

 The volcano began spitting out hot lava, and my friend took photos of it. --> YES